 How Can A Teen Become a Millionaire?

-You need to save an additional $3 a week, every week.
-And on your birthday, increase your savings rate by another $3 a week.
+You need to save an additional $3.00 a week, every week.
+On your birthday, increase your savings rate by another $3.00 a week.

-At 14, your kids can mow neighbors yards.
+At 14, your kids can mow neighbors lawns.
 They also have very few living expenses.
-In our area yards are $30 a piece so that is the rate we began our calculator at.
+In our area, yards are $30.00 a piece, so that is the rate with which we began our calculations.

-If your child starts mowing yards, or babysitting, or washing cars, and at 14 is able to save $30 a week…[This is totally doable, if they lived in our neighborhood, doing two lawns a week from March to October is easy to do, many kids mow many more yards each week.]
+If your child starts mowing yards, babysitting, or washing cars, and at 14 is able to save $30.00 a week, they are off to an amazing start.
+This is totally doable, if they lived in our neighborhood, they could easily mow two lawns a week from March to October.
+Many kids mow many more yards each week!

-And when they are 15, they add three more dollars a week towards savings, and every year from there on out they add another three dollars a week to savings.
+When they are 15, they add $3.00 more a week towards savings.
+Every year from there on out, add another $3.00 a week to savings.

-Now, let’s double that!
-Let’s suppose your kids start saving, when they are 14, at $60 a week.
-That is saving two lawns a week!
-When they move out they will already have over $45,000 in the bank!
-And if they keep saving at a rate of an additional $3 a week, every year, by the time they retire they will have a million dollars in the bank.
+When they move out, they will already have over $45,000.00 in the bank!
+If they keep saving at a rate of an additional $3.00 a week, every year, by the time they retire they will have a million dollars in the bank.

 One million dollars.

-Yes, I know you are saying but we can’t make 3.9% in interest rate now.
-That’s true, but in 2000 interest rates for CDs were close to 6%, the rates flunctuate and they will go back up one day – start saving now!
-This is a low-estimate as it is very likely that as you gain in your savingings the interest rate will rise considerably!
+That’s true, but in 2000, interest rates for CDs were close to 6%.
+The rates fluctuate, and they will go back up one day, so start saving now!
+This is a low-estimate, as it is very likely that as you gain in your savings, the interest rate will rise considerably.

-And yes, this means that at 35 years old your child will need to be saving roughly $5000 a year.
-You might say to yourself, you can’t save that now, how could he… but look at your budget, can you save $3 a week?
-Could you do something today to earn $3 a week?
-Just start with your kids today, all of you saving $3 a week.
+This means that at 35 years old, your child will need to be saving roughly $5,000.00 a year.
+You might say to yourself, that you can’t save that now, how could he… but look at your budget, can you save $3.00 a week?
+Could you do something today to earn $3.00 a week?
+Cutting out just one latte a week will do it!
+Start with your kids today, all of you saving $3.00 a week.
 It adds up!

-You will get used to saving three dollars a week and next year it won’t be too hard to save another three dollars.
+You will get used to saving $3.00 a week, and next year, it won’t be too hard to save $3.00 more.
 Before you know it you will be saving a TON!

 You aren’t 14 anymore, can this still help you?
 YES!
-Get started where you are!
-And if you don’t have enough to start saving think of ways that you can earn more income.
-That’s what I started doing, I am running a side business from home to help increase my income.
-You can too!
+Get started where you are.
+If you don’t have enough to start saving, think of ways that you can earn more income, or decrease spending.
+I am running a side business from home to help increase my income.
+You can, too!